 Mays would miss the rest of 1952 season and all of 1953.
 In 1954, he would roar back into the Polo Grounds outfield, hitting 41 home runs and leading the league with a .345 average—not to mention making “the catch” off Vic Wertz in the 1954 World Series.
 He would go on to establish himself as one of the greatest outfielders in baseball history.

-Low grade 1952 Topps Willie Mays cards can be purchased for around $400-$500; higher grade cards quickly move into the low thousands but it lags far behind the double-printed 1952 Topps Mantle card.
+Low grade 1952 Topps Willie Mays cards can be purchased for around $600-$1,000; higher grade cards quickly move into the five figure range but all lag far behind the double-printed 1952 Topps Mantle card.
 The disparity in value is rather striking considering there are only about one-third more Mays cards rated near mint or better in the graded marketplace.

 The 1952 Topps Willie Mays is truly a classic and worth the purchase price to the serious collector who sees it as perhaps an undervalued card given the current hot market.
 You can see them on eBay here.